 Here it is where the real impact is made.
 The steps above are not a once-off exercise but part of an iterative process.
 Only continuous monitoring of market developments, identifying new pricing levers, and adjusting your business rules accordingly, will keep you ahead of your competition.

 Setting up a pricing committee that comes together regularly is a good first step to implement this in your organisation.
-In the longer run, it is also important to think about your organisational set-up and secure the structural build-up of pricing capabilities.
-This investment pay-off is confirmed by a McKinsey article in which a profit increase of up to 25% is predicted through a structural price advantage.
+In the longer run, it is important to think about your organisational set-up and secure the structural build-up of pricing capabilities.
+This investment pay-off is supported by a McKinsey article in which a profit increase of up to 25% is predicted through a structural price advantage.